NippleOfAnApe/Dnipro-mirror-/diploma/draft.md

 The paper is structured as follows:

+- Section 1.1 introduces us with the research in this field done so far;
-- Section 1 introduces the theoretical part by explaining some of the software development concepts related to game development, and the research in this field done so far.
+- Section 1.2 is a theoretical part which explains some of the software development concepts related to game development;
+- Section 2.1 compares Unity and Unreal Engine;
 - Section 2.1 analyzes existing game engines;
 - Section 2.2 explains the importance of a programming language;
 - Section 2.3 evaluates the feasibility of creating games using a Zig language;